nocobase/website/content/articles/open-source-tools-for-bpm/index.md

-📝 Note: This article was last updated on June 12, 2025.
+📝 Note: This article was last updated on Nov.
+10, 2025.
 We regularly update the information to ensure you have the latest insights! 😊

 ---